-Wages have grown with the CSG boom but are more likely to be industry workers new to the area.
+During CSG construction period (2011 - 2014): Wages have grown with the CSG boom but are more likely to be industry workers new to the area.
 Could also be people working more than one job.
 Since CSG construction period (2015 - now): New businesses started up in anticipation of CSG contracts but folded as contracts did not emerge and the industry slowed.
 Many of these sole operators, or families.
 No visible effects of increased wealth in the community.

 Future expectations: Personal incomes are expected to fall as those on high wages from CSG work either leave or contracts end.
-Business incomes are also expected to fall (in 2016-17 data), although it is hoped they will increase again with a 'new wave' of development.
-Total figures do not reflect the distribution of benefits between all businesses.
+Business incomes are also expected to fall, although it is hoped they will increase again with a 'new wave' of development.

-3. Income & business
+3. Income